MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 ## Publish enterprise site list to the cloud

 Use the following steps as a guide to create site list, import a site list, and publish the site list.
-Before you can complete these steps, sign in the M365 admin center.
+Before you can complete these steps, sign in the Microsoft 365 admin center.

-1. Sign in to the [M365 admin center](https://admin.microsoft.com) with your admin credentials.
+1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com) with your admin credentials.
 2. On the left navigation pane, select **Settings > Org Settings**.
 3. You'll see **Microsoft Edge site lists (Preview)** option.